 Howard served on the Board of Trustees for the South Baldwin Medical Center in Baldwin County.
 His work history includes the University of Alabama Emergency Room as an EMT for almost four years.
 He served at the Jim Walter Coke Oven Operations / North Birmingham as a clinic paramedic for 13 years and as a regional coordinator for the Alabama Fire College for seven years.
 He was recognized as Firefighter of the Year in 2003, Emergency Technician of the Year in 1975, and is a past president of the Alabama Association of Fire Chiefs.

 Mrs. Mayes is a co-founder of Columbia Southern and serves in an executive advisory capacity at CSU.
 Mrs. Mayes has also been with CSU since its founding and is on the Board of Directors and follows strict ethical standards and requires that all staff members do likewise.
 Before CSU, Minnie co-founded a safety consulting company that provided training and services to small businesses nationwide.
-Mrs. Mayes has much knowledge about CSU through her long tenure as a board member and numerous work and advisory experiences in all aspects of distance study during the past 15 years.
+Mrs. Mayes has much knowledge about CSU through her long tenure as a board member and numerous work and advisory experiences in all aspects of distance study for more than 20 years.

 Robert Mayes, Jr., Trustee

-Mr. Mayes is co-founder and president of Columbia Southern University (CSU).
-Mr. Mayes is a pioneer in online education with 15 years of experience in the distance learning industry.
+Mr. Mayes is co-founder and president of Columbia Southern University.
+Mr. Mayes is a pioneer in online education with 20 years of experience in the distance learning industry.
 He has served as the President of CSU, one of the nation’s first online universities, since 2005.
 CSU was originally established in 1993 by his father, Dr. Robert Mayes.

 Ed Meehan, Trustee